bmeviauac01/datadriven/docs/seminar/jpa/index.md

 1. Import the downloaded project into the workspace:
     - Open _File / Import..._
     - Start typing _Existing projects into workspace_ and choose it
-    - Locate the downloaded webshop project (the `webshop` folder in the checked out repository), OK, check the webshop project in the dialog
+    - Locate the downloaded webshop project (the `webshop` folder in the checked-out repository), OK, check the webshop project in the dialog
     - Finish
 1. Overview of the projects
     - It is a _maven_ based project.
-Maven is a command line build tool that can be integrated with IDEs as well.
-It is able to download the libraries that or project depend on from public repositories.
-After opening the `pom.xml` file, the config file of the maven project, you can see some dependency tags that will transitively download Hibernate, our JPA implementation, Spring Boot, Spring Data, Spring MVC and Thymeleaf.
+Maven is a command-line build tool that can be integrated with IDEs as well.
+It can download the libraries our projects depend on from public repositories.
+After opening the `pom.xml` file, the maven project's config file, you can see some dependency tags that will transitively download Hibernate, our JPA implementation, Spring Boot, Spring Data, Spring MVC and Thymeleaf.
     - The application.properties file contains some basic settings. **Let us verify the user name and password for the DB access here.** The JNDI name of the database is set up via this line: `spring.datasource.jndi-name=jdbc/termekDB`.
-In classic Java EE web applications this name should be defined in the `persistence.xml`, but Spring Boot supports XML-less configuration.
+In classic Java EE web applications, this name should be defined in the `persistence.xml`, but Spring Boot supports XML-less configuration.
     - The `ConnectionProperties` class is a Java representation of the user name/password pair in the previous config file.
     - `WebshopApplication` is the entry point and configuration of the Spring Boot application.
-A traditional web application should be deployed to a web container (e.g. Tomcat, Jetty) running in a separate process.
-In case of Spring Boot, however, Spring Boot itself will start an embedded web container (Tomcat, by default).
-The JDBC driver and JDBC url is registered in the `tomcatFactory` method with the jdbc/ProductDB JNDI name so that JPA can find it.
+A traditional web application should be deployed to a web container (e.g., Tomcat, Jetty) running in a separate process.
+In the case of Spring Boot, however, Spring Boot itself will start an embedded web container (Tomcat, by default).
+The JDBC driver and JDBC URL is registered in the `tomcatFactory` method with the jdbc/ProductDB JNDI name so that JPA can find it.

         !!! note ""
             If the database name was changed, edit the JDBC URL: resource.setProperty("url", "jdbc:sqlserver://localhost;database=**adatvez**");

     - The web interface is one page: `src\main\resources\templates\testPage.html`.
 We will not modify it.
 It contains standard HTML and some Thymeleaf attributes.
-    - `WebshopController`: the controller class implementing the web layer, its methods handle the HTTP requests.
-These methods typically call a query implemented in a repository or a service method, and put the resultinto themodel keyed with a name that we can reference to via Thymeleaf.
+    - `WebshopController`: the controller class implementing the web layer (its methods handle the HTTP requests).
+These methods typically call a query implemented in a repository or a service method and put the result into the model with a name that we can reference via Thymeleaf.
 You should call the methods implementing the tasks at the `//TODO` comments.

 ## Exercise 3: Overview of the entities

 - The  entities can be found in the `hu.bme.aut.adatvez.webshop.model` package.
-We could have written them by hand, but in this case they were generated from the DB tables via the JPA plugin of Eclipse.
+We could have written them by hand, but in this case, they were generated from the DB tables via the JPA plugin of Eclipse.
-- Open an entity class, e.g. Vat, and check the JPA-related code.
+- Open an entity class, e.g., Vat, and check the JPA-related code.
 You can see the `@Entity`, `@Id` annotations, and `@OneToMany` or `@ManyToOne` for defining relationships.

 ## Exercise 4: Queries

 Implement the following queries on the data model.
 In JPA and Spring Data, you can write queries by different means.
-In the following tasks we specify the way of writing the query, so that multiple ways can be demonstrated.
+In the following tasks, we specify how to write the query so that multiple ways can be demonstrated.

 !!! important ""
     It is important to note that each task could be written using any technology and style.
 The requirements are provided for demonstrating all technologies.